-The singer surprised everyone when she re-emerged earlier this year by posting multiple videos of her singing acapella, smoking pipe and playing her upcoming new music on Facebook.
+Earlier this year, the singer surprised everyone when she re-emerged by posting multiple videos of her singing acapella, smoking a pipe and playing music from her upcoming album, on Facebook.

-She is now excited about re-launching her career after taking the much needed break for some introspection.
+She is now excited about re-launching her career after taking the much-needed break to do some introspection.

 “I feel good.
-I am very happy with myself and my life at the moment,” she shares.
+I am very happy with myself and my life at the moment,” she tells Blacklight.

-The singer seems to have ditched her afro-centric and futuristic look for a toned down modern but funky look.
-She spots a very short hair-doo that highlights her model-like facial features, and if you don’t look closely you might miss her.
+The singer seems to have ditched her afro-centric and futuristic look for a toned-down modern but funky look.
+She spots a very short hair-doo that highlights her model-like features.

 Cama Gwini reveals that she decided to take a break from the music after cutting ties with long-time label, Native Rhythms.